 If you have time (say, 3 days), you should strongly consider a sojourn into the countryside outlying New Orleans.
 It makes for an interesting cultural and visual contrast to the big city.
 This chapter starts off by following the River Road along the banks of the Mississippi, and the plantation homes that line it, heading upriver from New Orleans.
-The second part takes you 150 miles west of New Orleans to the heart of Cajun Country.
+The second part takes you 150 miles west of New Orleans to the heart of the prairie Cajun Country.

 Plantations along the Great River Road